 Ultimately, I came to realize that the participatory approach was also instrumental in helping to shape how the villagers and I viewed my role within the organization and the community.
 By empowering the community to steer the project and assert control of all decisions affecting the farm and the group’s management, the project gave the villagers agency, a vested interest in the success of their work.
 To further stimulate involvement, all community members were encouraged to speak up and participate in group meetings and activities.
 The villagers identified what they perceived to be the biggest challenges facing the community, and potential solutions to those challenges.
 This helped ensure that they, not Tevel, were at the forefront of the endeavor.

 While many villagers could speak English, home visits and formal group meetings were typically led by local Zambian staff and conducted in the local languages.
-(There are seventy-two tribes in Zambia and four major ethnolinguistic groups in the Chanyanya region: Nyanja, Bemba, Tonga, and Lozi.)
+(There are dozens of distinct ethnic communities in Zambia and four major ethnolinguistic groups in the Chanyanya region: Nyanja, Bemba, Tonga, and Lozi.)
 Present at all these meetings, I became increasingly adept at understanding meaning through context, body language, and translation when necessary.

 As part of the first cohort of Tevel’s project in Zambia, I had the opportunity to map out the main challenges facing Chanyanya’s small-scale farmers in the villages of Kawama, Mashekiri, Magoba, Demu A+B, and Demu South, and consider the best options for confronting these issues.
 Chanyanya’s farmers, most of whom live hand to mouth and engage in subsistence agriculture, face major obstacles to their livelihoods: food insecurity, poverty, climate change, lack of irrigation, high input costs, and lack of market access.